2021 SPRING LEGISLATIVE SESSION SUMMARY

 Judicial Circuit Reorganization

 SB 2406 (Senator Belt, D-East St. Louis/Representative Hoffman, D-Swansea) amends the Circuit Courts Act.
 The bill reorganizes the counties (other than Cook County) into 24 (currently 23) judicial circuits.
 The bill provides that the General Assembly shall divide the 19th circuit into at least 10 subcircuits.
 Any judgeship that became vacant after January 1, 2020, and on the effective date of the amendatory Act is held by an individual appointed by the Supreme Court shall also be filled by election at the 2022 general election.
 Nothing in the provisions shall affect the tenure of any circuit judge serving on the effective date of the amendatory Act.
 No circuit judge serving on the effective date of the amendatory Act shall be required to change residency in order to continue serving in office or to seek retention or reappointment.
 Any circuit judge elected to that office prior to the effective date of the amendatory Act who files to run for retention after the effective date of the amendatory Act shall have the right to seek retention in the circuit the judge was elected from or to seek retention in the circuit created by the amendatory Act.
-The bill was approved by both chambers and will next be considered by the Governor.
+The bill was approved by both chambers.

 Small Wireless Facilities Deployment Act Extended (P.A.
 102-0009)